Automation Rules

 • If only Active Hours are set (without a weekday or date restriction), the rule will run daily during the specified hours.

-• When combined with Start and End date in Activity Period, the rule’s execution depends on both date/time conditions
+• When combined with Start and End date in Activity Period, the rule’s execution depends on both date/time conditions.

-• For example: You can set a rule to execute only on Saturday and Sunday from 10:00 AM until 18:00.
+• For example, you can set a rule to execute only on Saturday and Sunday from 10:00 AM until 18:00.

 Behavior When Combined with Start & End Dates: